radumarias/rencfs/README.md

   function (creating key used to encrypt master encryption key from password)
 - [rand_chacha](https://crates.io/crates/rand_chacha) for random generators
 - [secrecy](https://crates.io/crates/secrecy) for keeping pass and encryption keys safe in memory and zeroing them when not used.
-It keeps encryption keys in memory only while being used and when not active it will release and zeroing them from memory
+It keeps encryption keys in memory only while being used, and when not active it will release and zeroing them from memory
 - password can be saved in OS keyring using [keyring](https://crates.io/crates/keyring)
 - [tracing](https://crates.io/crates/tracing) for logs